flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

   <source src="assets/chopin_op9_no1_accompaniment_2.mp3" type="audio/mpeg">
 </audio>

 The background harmonies behind these two motifs are B♭m and F7.
-Except for the first note which is a [pedal note](https://en.wikipedia.org/wiki/Pedal_point), when the first motif is repeated in harmony F7, all pitches move to their nearest pitches in the new harmony.
+When the first motif is repeated in harmony F7, all pitches move to their nearest pitches in the new harmony, except for the first note which is a [pedal note](https://en.wikipedia.org/wiki/Pedal_point).

 For example, the second pitch of the first motif is F3 and that of the second motif is also F3.
 Since the harmony behind the second motif is F dominant 7th whose pitch classes include F, there is no need for F3 to change.
 Meanwhile, the third pitch of the first motif is D♭4, but there is no D♭ in the pitch classes of F dominant 7th, so it moves to a nearest pitch E♭4.